Groep-zefe/Rush-Hour-Groep-sefe/README.md

 # Rush-Hour-Groep-zefe

 Rush Hour is a puzzle game where the objective is to move vehicles on a board until the red car is able to escape.
 This program focuses on the ability to solve any board from the game automatically and specifically to do it in as fewest moves as possible using implemented algorithms.
+The first algorithm implemented was a random with archive algorithm, where random moves were made every turn and distinctive boards couldn't be repeated.
+The second algorithm implemented was a Breadth First algorithm, where every possible board combination is being visited until the program finds the solution requiring the fewest moves possible.

+## Information about the files

+The files are neatly organized in different folders.
+The 'code' folder represents the code needed to run this program.
+In here the 'classes' folder represents the different types of classes used for this program.
+The 'algorithms' folder represents the 2 different algorithms used for this program, depending on what the user wants.

 ## Installation